DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The breeding program had created beings with enhanced capabilities but unstable genetics.
 They were becoming uncontrollable, threatening the entire management system.

-**The flood was the first reset** - eliminating the most unstable hybrid bloodlines while preserving carefully selected pure human populations and loyal hybrid managers.
+**The flood was the first reset** - eliminating the most unstable hybrid bloodlines while preserving carefully selected pure human populations and loyal hybrid Reges.

 **The Bronze Age destruction was the second reset** - eliminating the remaining unstable hybrid bloodlines and replacing direct hybrid rule with human intermediaries claiming divine appointment.